subhankar21/3D-Reconstruction-using-Kinect-V2/README.md

 <br>
 <br>

-### When to use this algorithm?
+### Camera Calibration
-Any segmentation problem based on detecting objects, for cutting out images and for reducing the amount of data to be processed.<br>
+The calibration is done using checkborad calibration technique to calibrate both RBG camera and compute the extrinsic and intrinsic paramters of the camera.
 <br>

 <br>